stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 ### Signed-integer lane

-For `(list -129 0 127)`, the two-byte signed lane sign-extends every element to the width required by `-129`:
+For `(list -129 0 127)`, the signed lane encodes every element in exactly two bytes, the width required by `-129`:

 ```text
 packed = 01 00 00 38  00 00 00 03  ff 7f  00 00  00 7f